awslabs/gui-installer-for-sap-abap-sdk/README.md

 ## How to use

 Create a new report in ADT / SE80 / SE38 on an SAP system where you want to use the GUI installer, give it a valid name in a valid namespace (Z | Y | whatever you have access to), <b>copy & paste</b> the source code from the latest build into it and hit execute.
-The report gives an overview of the ABAP SDK modules currently installed on your SAP system and their version.
-If there is a more current module available, it will indicate accordingly.
-Furthermore, the report will show you a list of all currently available ABAP SDK modules, which are not yet installed on your system.

 ## Current limitations
 - Only supports NetWeaver 7.4 and higher based SAP systems (same [prerequisite](https://docs.aws.amazon.com/sdk-for-sapabap/latest/developer-guide/prerequisites.html#sdk) as the AWS SDK for SAP ABAP)